Roave/BetterReflection/docs/usage.md

     autoloader is trying to locate.
 This source locator is used internally by the `ReflectionClass::createFromName` static constructor.

+ * `EvaledCodeSourceLocator` - used to perform reflection on code that is already loaded into memory using `eval()`

+ * `PhpInternalSourceLocator` - used to perform reflection on PHP's internal classes and functions.

+ * `AggregateSourceLocator` - a combination of multiple `SourceLocator`s which
+    are hunted through in the given order to locate the source.

 A `SourceLocator` is a callable, which when invoked must be given an `Identifier` (which describes a class/function/etc.).
 The `SourceLocator` should be written so that it returns a `LocatedSource` object, which describes source code and the filename in which the source code was loaded.

+Note that using `EvaledCodeSourceLocator` and `PhpInternalSourceLocator` will result in specific types of `LocatedSource` - namely `EvaledLocatedSource` and `InternalLocatedSource` respectively.

 ## Reflecting Classes